-Out of all of the biggest household expenses – housing, healthcare, transportation, etc. – grocery shopping is one of the budget categories where most of us have the flexibility to save some money.
-You can learn how to save money on groceries each week and still enjoy high-quality, nutritious and delicious meals that don’t take all day to prepare.
-We all have to eat, and we should try to eat well, but there’s no reason it has to be so expensive.
+Out of all of the biggest household expenses – housing, healthcare, transportation, etc. – grocery shopping is one of the budget categories where most of us have the flexibility to spend less.
+You can absolutely save money on groceries each week and still enjoy high-quality, nutritious meals that don’t take all day to prepare.

 Use these money-saving hacks to stop overspending on groceries.
-These are REALISTIC ways to get your grocery spending under control and still not feel like you have to eat out all the time.
+These are REALISTIC ways to get your grocery spending under control and not feel like you have to eat out all the time.

-How Much Should I Spend on Groceries?
+How Much Should You Spend on Groceries?

-- $225 per week
+- $230.70 per week

-- $975 per month
+- $999.50 per month

 How to Spend Less on Groceries